MarcumDoug/MarcumDoug.github.io/_posts/2019-05-30-restaurant-neighborhood.markdown

 headerImage: true
 projects: true
 hidden: true # don't count this post in blog pagination
-description: "A project to determine the best neighborhoods to open a new restaurant / brewery in Toronto, based on client specifications."
+description: "...A project to determine the best neighborhoods to open a new restaurant / brewery in Toronto, based on client specifications."
 category: projects
 author: dougmarcum
 externalLink: false